opensearch-project/documentation-website/_clients/k8s-operator.md

 nav_order: 210
 ---

-The OpenSearch Kubernetes (K8s) Operator is a open-source K8s operator that helps automate the deployment, provisioning, of OpenSearch and OpenSearch Dashboards in a containerized environment.
+The OpenSearch Kubernetes (K8s) Operator is an open-source K8s operator that helps automate the deployment, provisioning, of OpenSearch and OpenSearch Dashboards in a containerized environment.
 The operator can manage multiple OpenSearch clusters which can be scaled up and down depending on your needs.

 ## Installation